- Sashité for Developers

 {

-"hands": { "S:P": 0 }
+"first_player_hand_diff": { "S:P": 0 }

 }

-// Correct - omit unchanged hands
+// Correct - omit unchanged entries

 {}

-Invalid QPI consistency: Use consistent piece identification
+Invalid QPI consistency — Use consistent piece identification:

 // Ensure QPI format compliance